-At Summerhill Infant School we aim to ensure that children in care enjoy as many extracurricular opportunities as possible by reserving placements for them on trips or enrichment activities which they are eligible for and allowing sufficient time to gain the necessary consent.
+At Summerhill Infant School we aim to ensure that looked after children enjoy as many extracurricular opportunities as possible by reserving placements for them on trips or enrichment activities which they are eligible for and allowing sufficient time to gain the necessary consent.
 The responsibility for giving permission for school trips and enrichment opportunities is that of the social worker, although they often delegate this to foster carers.
 The person who may give permission will be clarified at the first PEP meeting.
 If in doubt we will always send consent forms to the social worker.

-Given the delays that children in care experience in getting parental consent for school trips and activities, we will aim to ensure that children in care enjoy the same extra-curricular opportunities as other children by reserving placements for them on trips or on activities.
+Given the delays that looked after children experience in getting parental consent for school trips and activities, we will aim to ensure that looked after children enjoy the same extracurricular opportunities as other children by reserving placements for them on trips or on activities.